Employment Law

 LEARN MORE

-• Vacation Pay: Vacation pay is the amount of money employees receive while they are on vacation, and it’s a percentage of the wages earned by the employee during the “vacation entitlement year.”
+• Vacation pay: Vacation pay is the amount of money employees receive while they are on vacation.
+It’s a percentage of the wages earned by the employee during the “vacation entitlement year.”

-• Vacation Time: Employees earn vacation time with each hour worked.
-It is the time that employees are entitled to take off from work, and it accumulates over time based on the length of their employment and the hours they’ve worked.
+• Vacation time: Employees earn vacation time with each hour worked.
+It’s the time that employees are entitled to take off from work, and it accumulates over time based on the length of their employment and the hours they’ve worked.

 Back To Top